Distributed Energy Efficient Channel Allocation: Fast Matching Algorithm

-Using the above definitions we define the maximum cardinality matching problem as follows: Let $G=(U,V,E)$ be bipartite graph with vertex sets $|U|=|V|=N$ and an edge set $E$.
+To formulate the maximum energy efficiency assignment problem as a matching problem on bipartite graph and for theoretical analysis, we need various definitions and relevant results on bipartite graph.
+These have been presented in the Appendix A. Using these definitions, we define the maximum cardinality matching problem as follows: Let $G=(U,V,E)$ be bipartite graph with vertex sets $|U|=|V|=N$ and an edge set $E$.
 Find a matching $M$ such that $|M|$ is maximal.
+Here, U,V in the bipartite graph represent the users and the channels, respectively, and the edges represent the energy efficiency of each user in each channel.